 Grade Conversion

 International academic systems use different grading scales and the way that grades are reported varies by program.
 Some programs use numerical grade scales while others use letter grades.
-Therefore, each program has a specific scale to show how grades from your program will be converted to UW-Madison letter grades.
+Each program has a specific scale to show how grades from your program will be converted to UW-Madison letter grades.
 This scale is located in the Academics page of your MySA account.
-If you took a class for pass/fail, you will receive S or U grades.
-If you receive an incomplete on your transcript at the end of the term, you will have one semester to remove the incomplete.
-If the incomplete is not removed by this deadline, the incomplete will lapse into a failure (F).
+See the Grades section in Academic Policies for specific information on the policy and procedure.

 Grade Processing & Posting